CloudReactor/aws-otel-collector-cloudreactor/README.md

 [CloudReactor proc_wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper)
 so that when the container exits, CloudReactor will be notified the Task has stopped.
-Just like the [AWS Distro for OpenTelemetry image](https://aws-otel.github.io/docs/), can be used as a sidecar for ECS deployments.
+Just like the [AWS Distro for OpenTelemetry image](https://aws-otel.github.io/docs/), it can be used as a sidecar for ECS deployments.

 ## Configuration